mimo84/bootstrap-maxlength/README.md

         threshold: 20
     });

-An example will all the configurable options:
+An example with all the configurable options:

     $('input.className').maxlength({
         alwaysShow: true,